Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/owner-contribution-flow.md

 avm.bat grept-apply
 ```

+### 6. Review the module
+Once the development of the module has been completed, get the module reviewed from the AVM Core team by following the AVM Review of Terraform Modules process [here](/Azure-Verified-Modules/contributing/terraform/review/) which is a pre-requisite for the next step.

-### 6. Publish the module
+### 7. Publish the module

-Once a module was updated and is ready to be published, follow the below steps to publish the module to the HashiCorp Registry.
+Once a module has been reviewed and is ready to be published, follow the below steps to publish the module to the HashiCorp Registry.

 Ensure your module is ready for publishing:

-1. All tests are passing.
-2. All examples are passing.
-3. All documentation is generated.
-4. Include/Add [`avm-core-team-technical-terraform`](https://github.com/orgs/Azure/teams/avm-core-team-technical/members) as a reviewer (if not added automatically added already).
-5. Create a tag for the module version you want to publish.
+1. Create a tag for the module version you want to publish.
 - Create tag: `git tag -a 0.1.0 -m "0.1.0"`
 - Push tag: `git push`
 - [Create a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on Github based on the tag you just created.
 Make sure to generate the release notes using the `Generate release notes` button.